disneystreaming/smithy4s/modules/docs/src/04-codegen/01-customisation.md

 }
 ```

-It is however possible to annotate the service (or operation) definition with the `smithy.meta#packedInputs` trait, in order for the rendered method to contain a single parameter, typed with actual input case class of the operation.
+It is however possible to annotate the service (or operation) definition with the `smithy4s.meta#packedInputs` trait, in order for the rendered method to contain a single parameter, typed with actual input case class of the operation.

 For instance :